Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-comments.md

 I know some companies _enforce_ the policy of having a XML comments for any exposed API, but you'll often find developers add useless information to the XML comments such as `id argument: this is the ID argument`.
 The time taken to generate that is a constant deduction for something that provides **zero value**.

 As always, there are probably many examples of when this isn't the case and an XML comment may be of use to consumers.
 However, it is not a practice I tend to follow or encourage in others.

+One of my favourite counters to the philosophy of _do not write comments_ is [Nicolai Parlog's] article _["Comment Your Fucking Code"]_.
+Nicolai justly demands that information regarding preconditions, postconditions, units of measurements, thread-safety, mutability, invariants, dependencies, and exception conditions should all be provided (where applicable).
+If this information is going to go anywhere it should be in the documentation, be that XML comments or otherwise.
+For internal teams and open-source software, a good test suite will serve as documentation, but if your company provides a public API you should probably be documenting said API.

 ### <a name="code"></a>Code Comments